Keio University

 "Liberal EU" vs. "Illiberal Populism"

 The EU defines human rights, democracy, and the rule of law as value norms in the EU Treaties, which serve as its "constitution."
-The conditions for membership, including these norms, are called the Copenhagen criteria.
-Countries wishing to join the EU are required to meet these criteria and undergo rigorous screening during the accession negotiation process.
+The conditions for membership including these norms are called the Copenhagen criteria.
+Countries wishing to join the EU are required to achieve these criteria and undergo rigorous screening during the accession negotiation process.
 However, these criteria are conditions for joining, not conditions for remaining a member.
 Even if a member state violates human rights, democracy, or the rule of law after joining, the EU has almost no authority to intervene directly.
-The EU only has procedures for suspending rights, such as suspending a member state's voting rights, and its activation requires unanimity excluding the country in question.
+The EU only has rights-suspension procedures, such as suspending a member state's voting rights, and their activation requires unanimity excluding the country in question.
 A country that violates the Copenhagen criteria cannot be expelled.

 However, member states have emerged that openly challenge the EU's value norms.
-One such country is Hungary, led by Prime Minister Orbán with the Fidesz party as the ruling party.
+One is Hungary, led by Prime Minister Orbán with the Fidesz party as the ruling party.
 In 2014, Prime Minister Orbán declared that he would build an "illiberal state" modeled after China and Russia.
-Furthermore, in 2018, he advocated for "illiberal democracy" based on non-liberal Christian democracy, expressing a stance that rejects multiculturalism, open immigration and refugee policies, and LGBT (sexual minorities) rights.
+Furthermore, in 2018, he advocated for "illiberal democracy" based on non-liberal Christian democracy, expressing a stance that rejects multiculturalism, open immigration/refugee policies, and LGBT (sexual minorities).

 By implementing "illiberal democracy," Prime Minister Orbán is actually revealing the true nature of populism.
-While it is tautological, it can be described as "illiberal populism."
-That is, under the guise of realizing the will of the majority through elections, he uses constitutional and legal amendments to neutralize the pillars of "liberalism"—the separation of powers, judicial independence, media neutrality, and the protection of minorities including immigrants and refugees (hereinafter collectively referred to as the "rule of law")—to move toward "autocratization," while attempting to prolong his administration's life by maintaining voter support through pork-barrel economic policies.
-This method is also being imitated by the "Law and Justice (PiS)" party government in Poland.
+Although it is tautological, it can be described as "illiberal populism."
+That is, under the guise of realizing the will of the majority through elections, he is neutralizing the pillars of "liberalism"—the separation of powers, the independence of the judiciary, the neutrality of the media, and the protection of minorities including immigrants and refugees (hereinafter collectively referred to as the "rule of law")—through constitutional and legal amendments to move toward "autocratization," while attempting to prolong his administration's life by maintaining voter support through pork-barrel economic policies.
+Such methods are also being imitated by the "Law and Justice (PiS)" party government in Poland.

-Incidentally, in Freedom House's "Freedom in the World 2018" rankings, while 19 out of the 28 EU countries (including the UK) scored 90 points or higher, Poland remained at 84 points, and Hungary fell to 70 points (the same as Timor-Leste), the lowest in the EU, and was categorized as a "Partly Free" country.
+Incidentally, in Freedom House's "Freedom in the World 2018" rankings, while 19 out of the 28 EU countries (including the UK) scored 90 points or higher, Poland remained at 84 points, and Hungary fell to 70 points (the same as Timor-Leste), the lowest in the EU, positioning it as a "Partly Free" country.

-In contrast, the EU is operated primarily by independent, non-majoritarian institutions that are not elected, such as the Commission (the EU's policy-making and executive body), the European Central Bank, and the Court of Justice of the European Union.
+In contrast, the EU is operated primarily by independent non-majoritarian institutions that are not elected, such as the Commission (the EU's policy-making and executive body), the European Central Bank, and the Court of Justice of the European Union.
 It promotes European integration by limiting the sovereignty of each country for the benefit of Europe as a whole, embodying liberalism.
 Populist parties view this "Liberal EU" with hostility.
-The EU has already activated rights suspension procedures against Hungary and Poland on the grounds of violating the "rule of law" principle, but both countries seem unconcerned.
-They may believe they can escape sanctions by mutually exercising their veto power in each other's rights suspension procedures.
+The EU has already activated rights-suspension procedures against Hungary and Poland on the grounds of violating the "rule of law" principle, but both countries seem unconcerned.
+They may believe they can escape sanctions if they mutually exercise their veto power in each other's rights-suspension procedures.

 Source: Modified from Katsuhiro Shoji, "European Populism: Can the EU Division be Avoided?"
 Chikuma Shobo, 2018, p.
 131.

-First, in the European Parliament route, the goal is to control EU legislation and the budget by having the total seats of populist parties from each country secure a majority or the status of the largest party out of the 751 total seats (705 after the UK's withdrawal).
-However, while the European Parliament has co-decision power along with the Council of Ministers, it is not equivalent to a national lower house (such as the House of Representatives in Japan), and a "change of government" in the EU does not occur there.
-Nevertheless, as the only directly elected institution in the EU, the European Parliament can be said to be the source of the EU's democratic legitimacy.
+First, in the European Parliament route, the goal is to control EU legislation and the budget by securing a majority of the total 751 seats (705 after the UK's withdrawal) or the status of the largest party for the combined seats of national populist parties.
+However, while the European Parliament has co-decision powers along with the Council of Ministers, it is not equivalent to a national lower house (such as the House of Representatives in Japan), and a "change of government" in the EU does not occur there.
+Nevertheless, as the only directly elected institution in the EU, the European Parliament can be called the source of the EU's democratic legitimacy.
 Therefore, particularly for populist parties that view securing a majority in elections as absolute, expanding support there is considered essential.

-On the other hand, Interior Minister Salvini (at the time), leader of Italy's "Lega" party who advocates for the exclusion of immigrants and refugees, called for a "Common Sense Europe" ahead of the European Parliament elections and expressed a vision for populist parties from various countries to unite and form a single political group in the European Parliament.
+On the other hand, Interior Minister Salvini (at the time), leader of Italy's "Lega" party who advocates for the exclusion of immigrants and refugees, advocated for a "Common Sense Europe" before the European Parliament elections and expressed a vision for national populist parties to unite and form a single political group in the European Parliament.
 The "Identity and Democracy (ID)" group, in which "Lega" (28 seats) participates, was joined by France's National Rally (22 seats), "Alternative for Germany (AfD)" (11 seats), and parties from six other countries, but the total number of seats remained at 73, far short of a majority.
-Hungary's Fidesz party, which was suspended from the EPP, won 13 seats, and Poland's "Law and Justice (PiS)" party, which belongs to the "European Conservatives and Reformists (ECR)" group, won 26 seats, but they did not join the ID group.
+Hungary's Fidesz, which was suspended from the EPP, won 13 seats, and Poland's "Law and Justice (PiS)" party, belonging to the "European Conservatives and Reformists (ECR)" group, won 26 seats, but they did not join the ID group.

-Second, in the intergovernmental route, the targets for populist parties are the European Council (EU Summit), where national leaders meet to decide the EU's basic policies and top appointments, and the Council of Ministers, where government ministers from each country gather for 10 policy areas and have broad decision-making authority beyond EU legislation.
+Second, in the intergovernmental route, the targets for populist parties are the European Council (EU Summit), where national leaders attend to decide the EU's basic policies and top appointments, and the Council of Ministers, where government ministers from each country gather for 10 policy areas and have broad decision-making authority beyond EU legislation.
 The European Council and the Council of Ministers base their decision-making on forming a consensus among all member states.
-By forming a single-party or coalition government in their own country, politicians belonging to populist parties can block the formation of consensus or extract concessions in the European Council and the Council of Ministers.
+By forming a single-party or coalition government in their own country, politicians belonging to that populist party can block the formation of consensus or extract concessions in the European Council or the Council of Ministers.

 In the May 2019 European Parliament elections, the center-right EPP was the largest party with 182 seats, and the center-left Progressive Alliance of Socialists and Democrats (S&D) was the second largest with 154 seats.
-The EPP's lead candidate was Mr. Weber, a member of the Christian Social Union (CSU) in Germany, but his candidacy was passed over due to opposition from French President Macron.
-Subsequently, Mr. Timmermans of the S&D (former First Vice-President of the Commission), who was the S&D's lead candidate, emerged as a candidate for the next President of the Commission with support from France, Germany, Spain, and the Netherlands.
-However, because Mr. Timmermans had a history of criticizing Poland and Hungary for violations of the "rule of law" principle and strongly demanding corrections, he was rejected by those two countries, as well as the Czech Republic and Slovakia, as being unsuitable for bringing the EU together.
+The EPP's lead candidate was Mr. Weber, belonging to Germany's Christian Social Union (CSU), but he was passed over due to opposition from French President Macron.
+Consequently, Mr. Timmermans of the Netherlands (former First Vice-President of the Commission), who was the lead candidate for S&D, emerged as a candidate for the next Commission President with support from France, Germany, Spain, and the Netherlands.
+However, because Mr. Timmermans had a history of criticizing Poland and Hungary for violations of the "rule of law" principle and strongly demanding corrections, he was rejected by those two countries plus the Czech Republic and Slovakia as being unsuitable to lead the EU.
 As a result, Ms. von der Leyen, who was the German Defense Minister, was selected as the candidate for President.
-In this way, Ms. von der Leyen became the candidate for President by gaining the support of countries with populist governments.
-However, because she was selected regardless of the lead candidate of the largest party in the European Parliament elections, her democratic legitimacy was seen as weak, and she was approved by a narrow margin of 383 votes in the approval vote by a majority of the members of the European Parliament (374 votes at that time).
+In this way, Ms. von der Leyen became the candidate for President by incorporating the support of countries with populist governments.
+However, because she was selected regardless of the lead candidate of the largest party in the European Parliament elections, her democratic legitimacy was considered weak, and she was approved by a narrow margin of 383 votes in the approval vote by a majority of the members of the European Parliament (374 votes at that time).
 It is said that those votes in favor included votes from members of the European Parliament belonging to Poland's PiS party and Hungary's Fidesz party.
 This means that President von der Leyen may show a lukewarm attitude toward populist parties due to the need to rely on the support of countries with populist governments for the future operation of the EU.

 Future Outlook: The Future of the "Geopolitical Commission"

 Trade policy is a matter of EU competence and, in principle, does not require unanimity among member states.
 However, unanimity is the principle of action for the Common Foreign and Security Policy.
 For this reason, for a "geopolitical Commission" that links trade and security to function sufficiently, unanimity in the European Council (composed of national leaders) and the Foreign Affairs Council (a Council of Ministers composed of national foreign ministers) is always necessary as a prerequisite.
 This is not necessarily easy.
-For example, while Prime Minister Orbán of Hungary uses Russia and China as models for his own country as an "illiberal state," in diplomacy he supports the Trump administration in the US and, along with the Czech Republic and Romania, refused to issue a joint statement in May 2018 in which the EU condemned the US decision to move its embassy from Tel Aviv to Jerusalem.
+For example, while Prime Minister Orbán of Hungary uses Russia and China as models for his own country as an "illiberal state," in diplomacy he supports the Trump administration in the US, and in May 2018, along with the Czech Republic and Romania, he refused to issue a joint statement by the EU criticizing the decision to move the US embassy from Tel Aviv to Jerusalem.

 *Affiliations and titles are as of the time this magazine was published.